kleinesfilmroellchen/sof-language/CONTRIBUTING.md

 4. Write tutorials and examples for SOF and submit them for inclusion in the documentation by making a pull request to the wiki.

-Code should follow the general Java code style as well as being readable and well-documented.
+Code should follow the general Java code conventions, but isn't as strictly regulated as elsewhere.
+More specifically:

+- Tabs instead of spaces, everywhere.
+- Readable names in CamelCase everywhere.
+The general rule "Classes are nouns, methods are verbs" applies.
+- Limit non-comment lines to about 100-120 characters.
+- No code containing warnings, unless good reasons are given.
+This, most importantly, includes imports and wildcard imports, unsafe typecasting and unused variables.
+- **Good documentation**.
+If a method, class, member, non-trivial variable is undocumented, it should not be part of a commit.
+File bug reports for any undocumented code you can find.
+Good documentation includes stating intent, noting edge cases, documenting parameters, throws, and return values.